l4rm4nd/VoucherVault/README.md

 All application data is stored within a Docker bind mount volume.

-This volume is defined in the `docker-compose.yml` file.
+This volume is defined in the example Docker Compose files given.
 The default location is defined as `./volume-data/database`.

 Therefore, by backing up this bind mount volume, all your application data is saved.

 > [!WARNING]
-> Read the official [SQLite3 documentation](https://sqlite.org/backup.html) regarding backups.
+> Read the official [SQLite3 documentation](https://sqlite.org/backup.html) or [PostgreSQL documentation](https://www.postgresql.org/docs/current/backup.html) regarding backups.